 Have fun swimming in rivers

-You can find pleasant refreshment in the River Nadiža, which is considered to be one of the warmest Alpine rivers.
-Its crystal-clear pools and well-maintained natural bathing areas tempt visitors to jump in.
+You can find pleasant refreshment in the River Nadiža, which is considered one of the warmest Alpine rivers.
+Its crystal clear pools and well-maintained natural bathing areas tempt visitors to jump in.
 It is even said to have therapeutic powers.
 The wonderful turquoise colour of the River Soča will simply make you want to at least dip your feet in it, and those feeling a little more daring can even swim in it.
 The most famous gravel terrains are between Kobarid and Tolmin, and the confluence of the Rivers Tolminka and Soča in Tolmin are popular locations where various festivals take place.
 The most daring and truly refreshing experience awaits you in Čezsoča.
 Further down the river, you can also swim in Kanal and Solkan, where there is also a kayaking centre.

 Come to Slovenia to find refreshing pleasures